jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # That’s it!

 ^ We now have an app using all of those frameworks.
-Others using that project can get the same frameworks by running `carthage bootstrap`, and it’s easy to update them in the future by running `carthage update` again.
+Others using that project can get the same frameworks by running `carthage bootstrap`, and it’s easy to update to newer versions in the future by running `carthage update` again.

 ---